Key takeaways

 Although Medicare is funded and run by the federal government, enrollees can choose whether they want to receive their benefits directly from the federal government via Original Medicare or enroll in a Medicare Advantage plan offered by a private insurer, if such plans are available in their area.
 There are pros and cons to Medicare Advantage and Original Medicare, and no single solution that works for everyone.

-Although most counties in the United States do have Medicare Advantage plans available for purchase, Trinity County in northern California does not have any Medicare Advantage plans available for 2023 (the year before, there were 14 counties in northern and central California where Original Medicare was the only option).
+Although most counties in the United States do have Medicare Advantage plans available for purchase, Trinity County in northern California does not have any Medicare Advantage plans available for 2023.
 Of the 58 counties in California, Medicare Advantage plans are available in 57 of them as of 2023.
-Across those 57 counties, plan availability varies from just one or two plans in several rural counties, to 108 plans in some parts of Los Angeles County.
+Across those 57 counties, plan availability varies from just one or two plans in several rural counties to 67 plans in some parts of Los Angeles County.: 2

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
-More than half of Original Medicare beneficiaries receive their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
+In 2020, over 14 million Original Medicare beneficiaries were enrolled in supplemental coverage.4 Medigap plans (also known as Medicare supplement insurance plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.

-There are 28 insurers in California that offer Medigap plans.
-And as of 2020, there were 587,879 California residents with Medigap coverage (down from 599,507 in 2019; As Medicare Advantage enrollment grows, the need for Medigap declines, since Medigap can’t be used with Medicare Advantage plans).
+There are 22 insurers in California that offer Medigap plans.3 And as of 2020, there were about 600,000 California residents with Medigap coverage.4

 Although California has by far the nation’s largest Medicare population, there were five states (Florida, Illinois, Ohio, Pennsylvania, and Texas) where more people were enrolled in Medigap plans as of 2020.